 - Walk alongside lions in the African bush and experience being part of a hunt as the young cubs learn to stalk their prey

-- Get to know the African bush - explore the savannah grasslands either on horseback or whilst riding African elephants!
+- Get to know the African bush - explore the savannah grasslands either on horseback or whilst riding or walking alongside African Elephants!